 Bitney's Advisory and Internship programs are instrumental in helping students move forward in both high school and in preparation for the college and career opportunities that are in their futures.
 Additionally, Bitney's practice of focusing regular, all-staff meetings on individual student concerns helps address student needs and improve student success.
-Bitney has strong partnerships with the local business and professional community through our internship program and our close working relationship with organizations like the Nevada County Superintendent of Schools office, the Nevada County Charter Services Authority, and Bright Futures For Youth.
+Bitney Prep has strong partnerships with the local business and professional community through our internship program and our close working relationship with organizations like the Nevada County Superintendent of Schools office, the Nevada County Charter Services Authority, and Bright Futures For Youth.
+For the 2025-2026 school year, Bitney Prep is partnering with a new local non-profit called Community Roots to provide daily school breakfasts and lunches for all students. for the first time, Bitney Prep will be a part of CNIPS and the National School Lunch Program.